 Dr Boukhanouf is an Associate Professor and has over 20 years experience in teaching and research in the broad field of energy efficiency and sustainable energy technologies with a particular focus on applications in the built environment.
 Dr Boukhanouf holds PhD degree in energy systems from the University of Manchester, UK (1966).
-His teaching expertise includes developing, delivering and convening taught modules on Sustainable and Energy Efficient Building Technologies for postgraduation and undergraduation courses.
+His teaching expertise includes developing, delivering and convening taught modules on Sustainable and Energy Efficient Building Technologies to Postgraduation and Undergraduation courses.
 Equally, Dr Boukhanouf 's research interests encompass the wider field of sustainable building technologies.
-He has worked on research projects funded by public and private bodies on design, computer simulation and laboratory prototyping of passive and active thermal energy systems ( co- and tri-generation systems, adsorption and absorption systems, evaporative cooling systems, thermal storage, heat pumps, and advanced heat transfer enabling technologies).
+He has worked on research projects funded by public and private bodies on design, computer simulation and laboratory prototyping of passive and active thermal energy systems ( co- and tri-generation systems, adsorption and absorption systems, evaporative cooling systems, thermal storage, heat pumps, heat recovery and advanced heat transfer enabling technologies).
 Dr Boukhanouf completed the supervision of over 20 PhD theses and has extensively published journal papers, conference papers, book chapters and is named the inventor on 6 UK and International Patents.
 Dr Boukhanouf is a Chartered Engineer, a member of CIBSE and an Associate Member or ASHRAE.

 Buildings, Energy and Environment Research Group.